Learning the Intrinsic Dimensionality of Fermi-Pasta-Ulam-Tsingou Trajectories: A Nonlinear Approach using a Deep

 \section{Conclusion}

-In this work, we addressed the intrinsic dimensionality of high-dimensional trajectories in the FPUT chain using a nonlinear manifold learning approach.
+In this work, we addressed the intrinsic dimensionality of high-dimensional trajectories in the FPUT chain using a deep learning approach.
 To this end, we employed a deep autoencoder model to analyze the trajectory data.
 Accordingly, we find that in the weakly nonlinear regime ($\beta \lesssim 1$) the orbits lie on a small two-dimensional nonlinear Riemannian manifold.
 In contrast, a comparison with a linear approach based on principal component analysis shows that it cannot capture the nonlinear structure of the data, thereby yielding questionable results.
 Additionally, we showed that PCA is unable to detect crucial dynamical changes, such as the symmetry breaking occurring at $\beta = 1.1$.
 In this case, the autoencoder predicts an increase in the intrinsic dimension by unity, which may be related to significantly different geometric and topological features of the resulting three-dimensional nonlinear manifold.

-In future work, it would be highly desirable to validate our findings using alternative approaches that do not rely on heuristics such as the detection of elbow points~\cite{Zeng_2024, Yu2025,zelong2025}.
+In future work, it would be highly desirable to validate our findings using alternative approaches that do not rely on heuristics, such as the detection of elbow points~\cite{Zeng_2024, Yu2025, zelong2025}.

-Finally, our work shows that a data-driven approach can deliver new and interesting insights into FPUT dynamics, since trajectories exhibit rich geometric features.
-Furthermore, the use of manifold learning methods, which rests on the \emph{manifold hypothesis}, namely, that high-dimensional data lie near or on low-dimensional manifolds~\cite{Fefferman2016,meila2024}, is supported by the applicability of the KAM theorem in the weakly nonlinear regime to $\beta$ model~\cite{lepri2023}.
+Finally, we conclude noting that the use of manifold learning methods, which rests on the \emph{manifold hypothesis}, namely, that high-dimensional data lie near or on low-dimensional manifolds~\cite{Fefferman2016,meila2024}, is strongly supported by the applicability of the KAM theorem in the weakly nonlinear regime to $\beta$ model~\cite{lepri2023}.